Nomagno/NDS-NetworkedInput/README.md

 Build the Linux server using your favorite C-compliant compiler, but make sure it is in a Linux system or with a cross-compile toolchain for Linux.

 *Windows Server:*
-Build the Windows server using your favorite MinGW C-compliant compiler.
-Note MSVC and other toolchains are currently unsupported, but I'd love you to help me get them working!
-(Make sure to link Winsockets 2 with -lws2_32 or similar)
+Build the Windows server using your favorite C-compliant compiler.

 *NDS:*
 Build the client into a .nds file using devkitARM or download it __[here](https://github.com/Nomagno/NDS-NetworkedInput/releases/download/v1.5.0-alpha/NDS-NetworkedInput.nds)__.